LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Experiments, Results, and Discussion

-We next evaluate extrapolation far outside the training span, extending parameters up to $\pm 100\%$ beyond the dataset limits (i.e., three times the original parameter range).
+\textbf{Large-Range Extrapolation Beyond the Dataset Bounds.} We next evaluate extrapolation far outside the training span, extending parameters up to $\pm 100\%$ beyond the dataset limits (i.e., three times the original parameter range).
 This task is challenging, as models must generate plausible geometries without support from nearby training examples.
-We consider two extrapolation settings in our experimental setup: \begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Single-Parameter Extrapolation.} For each parameter, we sweep across the extrapolated range (3$\times$ the dataset span) using 10 uniformly sampled target values, while allowing all other parameters to vary freely.
+We consider two extrapolation settings: \begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Single-Parameter Extrapolation.} For each parameter, we sweep across the extrapolated range (3$\times$ the dataset span) using 10 uniformly sampled target values, while allowing all other parameters to vary freely.
 This setup evaluates whether models sustain smooth and consistent shape evolution along a single direction of variation (Figs.~\ref{fig:extrap_param_slices}, \ref{fig:long_sweeps}). \item \textbf{Multi-Parameter Extrapolation (4D).} We repeat 100 trials where four parameters are randomly selected and set outside the dataset range (up to 50\% extrapolation, i.e., 2$\times$ the span).
 Each method generates meshes under these conditions, which are then converted to point clouds, embedded with a fixed PointNet encoder, and visualized in 2D via multidimensional scaling (MDS).
 This reveals both fidelity and diversity of extrapolated generations (Fig.~\ref{fig:mds}). \end{enumerate}

-\paragraph{Results.} Quantitative results are reported in Table~\ref{tab:long_extrap}.
-For single-parameter extrapolation, LAMP reduces parameter error by more than 40\% compared to DNI and achieves $R^2=0.90$ versus $R^2=0.14$ for DNI.
-In the four-parameter case, DNI collapses completely ($R^2<0$), AE-LPA remains confined to the convex hull of the dataset, while LAMP sustains high fidelity ($R^2=0.87$) with low MMD and surrogate error.